-Students selected for admission must send notice of their intent to attend along with their registration fees and Smart Tuition form, as well as complete an online profile before enrollment is considered complete.
+Students selected for admission must send notice of their intent to attend along with their registration fees and Smart Tuition form by March 20, 2019.
+At this time, families will complete the final enrollment package online.
 Accepted families are required to sign up for the SmartTuition program, which manages tuition payments.

 Catholic families who would like to register as parishioners at Mary Immaculate Catholic Church can do so here.
 Families may also opt to participate in online giving to contribute the $800 minimum annual tithe.